 Meet Dave.
 He’s a born and bred (Huron County, Ontario) country boy and is a mechanic and truck driver by trade.
 His roots run deep (the farm had been in his family since it was purchased from the Canada Company in the 1800’s) but he too fell hard and fast for Cape Breton.
 As if keeping the farm (and me) in working order isn’t enough, Dave is also working full time off-farm hauling propane around Nova Scotia.
 Dave’s favourite pastime is surveying his domain from the seat of his 1947 Willy’s Jeep.

-Then there is Jack, a Shitzu mix and also a rescue.
+Then there is Jack, a Shitzu mix that we rescued during one of our trips back to Ontario.
 He plays up the “cuteness factor”.
 Jack is Dave’s wing-man.

 Our newest member is Shamus.
 He’s a mid-size dog with a huge heart.
 We rescued him in November 2014.
+He loves to run in the fields.
 Shamus has claimed Terri.

 So how did two Ontario born and bred-with-no-ties-outside-the province people end up in beautiful Cape Breton, Nova Scotia?
 Well, in July 2009 we took a 3-week holiday to the East Coast.
 Six of those days were spent here in Cape Breton, and by October of that same year we had quit our jobs, pulled up stakes and moved our farm (lock, stock and barrel) from Seaforth (Huron County), Ontario to Kempt Head, Cape Breton Island, Nova Scotia.

 I don’t think we ever “decided” to move out here.
 It was just a given that we were coming back to stay.
 And, although we had never seriously discussed moving, we both knew that the farm was coming with us … well, most of the farm!